Aatmaj-Zephyr/Learning-Python/README.md

 All code, exercise solutions and relevant material will be on this Git repo.

 This course is for everyone from beginner to advanced.
-For that, it is designed in three levels- basic, Intermediate and advanced.
+For that, it is designed in three levels- basic, intermediate and advanced.
 The topics covered are as follows-

 A) Basic-